inria-UFF/VRPSolverEasy/docs/Demos/CVRP.rst

 * The first line indicates the name of the instance.
 * The second line gives a comment about the data, for example, the optimal value expected.
-* The third line gives the type of instance.
+* The third line gives the type of the instance.
 * The fourth line gives the dimension of the problem
 * The fifth line indicates the technique used for calculating the distance between 2 points.
-* the 6th line indicates the capacity of vehicle.
+* the 6th line indicates the capacity of the vehicle.
 * After the keyword *NODE_COORD_SECTION*, for each point, the following informations are given :

-    * Index of point
+    * Index of the point
     * X coordinate
     * Y coordinate

 After the keyword *DEMAND_SECTION*, for each point the following informations are given :

-    * Index of point
+    * Index of the point
     * Demand

-After the keyword *DEPOT_SECTION*, we retrieve the index of depot.
+After the keyword *DEPOT_SECTION*, we retrieve the index of the depot.

 Run instances
 ----------------------------